particle-iot/docs/src/content/reference/developer-tools/jtag.md

 Note: Hardware flow control is not supported, so RTS and CTS are essentially NC.

-In order to use SWD debugging you need to connect:
+In order to use SWD you need to connect:

 | Device Pin | SWD   |
 | :--------: | :---: |